-The person may also be subject to complaints and personal liability under applicable state or federal legislation.
+The person may also be subject to complaints and personal liability under applicable laws.

 Disciplinary action may be taken against any person who makes a complaint under this policy dishonestly or maliciously.

 8 Other avenues for complaint

 Nothing in this policy is intended to affect the right of a person to approach an external agency in relation to their complaint.
 For example: